 Is Help-U-Sell legitimate?

-Yes, Help-U-Sell is a legitimate business with an A+ rating from the Better Business Bureau.
-Each individual Help-U-Sell franchise is a fully licensed brokerage in the state it operates in.
-And every Help-U-Sell Agent must maintain an active real estate license, as well as membership in the National Association of Realtors (NAR).
+Yes, Help-U-Sell is a legitimate business.
+Each Help-U-Sell franchise is a fully licensed brokerage in the state it operates in.
+And every Help-U-Sell agent must maintain an active real estate license, as well as membership in the National Association of Realtors (NAR).

-- Help-U-Sell's corporate advertising presents a misleading picture of the fees local offices charge
+- Help-U-Sell's corporate advertising presents a misleading picture of the fees that local offices charge.

 Help-U-Sell has experienced a steep decline over the past decade.

-As of this writing, Help-U-Sell has just 79 offices in 19 states, an approximate 92% decline over the past 15 years.
+As of this writing, Help-U-Sell has fewer than 80 offices in 19 states, an approximate 92% decline over the past 15 years.

 Additionally, most of the remaining offices only have a few properties listed for sale — at least according to Help-U-Sell's corporate website.
-And 16 have zero active listings.
+And more than a dozen have zero active listings.

 The rapid decline in Help-U-Sell locations — and the lack of listings at many offices — suggests the company's business model isn't working.